AliyunContainerService/pouch/README.md

 ## Getting Started

 You can easily setup a basic PouchContainer environment, see [INSTALLATION.md](INSTALLATION.md).
 You'll need to install a few packages before starting `pouchd`, which starts a container management service.
 The service can be accessed through the `pouch` CLI or RPC calls.
-For more details, please refer to [CLI Manual](docs/commandline) and [API Manual](docs/api).
+For more details, please refer to [CLI Manual](docs/commandline), [API Manual](docs/api) and [USER Manual](docs/user).

 ## Deploying Kubernetes With PouchContainer